enaisnotanumber/washee/README.md

 # washee
 Mr. Washee Washee desktop assistant

-do literally whatever you want, just credit me
+do literally whatever you want, just credit me (even though most of this was stolen from a code monkey tutorial)

 this was literally made in 20 minutes